CenterForOpenScience/modular-file-renderer/docs/install.rst

 * tarball_
 * zipball_

-Make sure that you have installed `pspp <https://www.gnu.org/software/pspp/>`_ and are using python 3.5 or greater.
+Make sure that you have installed `pspp <https://www.gnu.org/software/pspp/>`_ and are using python v3.13 or greater.

-Install the versions of ``setuptools`` and ``invoke`` found in the requirements.txt file:
+Install ``poetry`` to manage dependencies:

 .. code-block:: bash

-    pip install setuptools==37.0.0
-    pip install invoke==0.13.0
+    pip install poetry==2.1.2

 Install requirements:

 .. code-block:: bash

-    invoke install
+    poetry install

 Or for some nicities (like tests):

 .. code-block:: bash

-    invoke install --develop
+    poetry install --with dev

 Start the server: